leontoeides/google_maps/README.md

 )
 .with_travel_mode(TravelMode::Transit)
 .with_arrival_time(PrimitiveDateTime::new(
-    // Ensure the date is a weekday in the future or this query will return
+    // Ensure this date is a weekday in the future or this query will return
     // zero results.
     Date::try_from_ymd(2020, 2, 06).unwrap(),
     Time::try_from_hms(13, 00, 0).unwrap()